Why You Shouldn't Sleep On Frozen Mushrooms (Hear Me Out)

 At mbg, we recently published a news story about the health benefits of mushrooms—specifically, how eating two medium-sized 'shrooms daily may lower cancer risk by 45%1.
 As a self-proclaimed superfan of mushrooms, I hardly needed another reason to incorporate them into my day—but if you find it challenging to get a daily dose, let me share my latest kitchen hack that will make it way easier.

 Mushrooms are the best...but they can be difficult to prep.

 Let me first say, I've always loved mushrooms.
 Even when I was little, I was the weird kid forgoing cheese or pepperoni pizza and reaching for the mushroom-laden slice.
 Now as an adult (and a non-meat-eater at that), I still eat them almost every day, as they pack that umami-rich punch that can (for me) satisfy like a burger.

 As the executive editor at mbg, I've also fully embraced the array of health benefits mushrooms have to offer.
-Shiitakes, in particular, have demonstrated antiviral activity in some research, immunologist Heather Moday, M.D., previously shared with mbg.
-"When specifically studied on influenza, shiitake was found to inhibit the growth of the virus by preventing the entry and uncoating process of viral infection."
+Shiitakes, in particular, have demonstrated antiviral activity2 in some research, immunologist Heather Moday, M.D., previously shared with mbg.
+"When specifically studied on influenza, shiitake was found to inhibit the growth of the virus2 by preventing the entry and uncoating process of viral infection."